Another highlight of the tour was our visit to

-Another high point of the tour was visiting Sungai Lembing.
-Even since I knew that my maternal grandfather first landed in this place when he first left China for Southeast Asia, it has been my dream to come and see (this place) and the mines he once worked.
+Sungai Lembing - a place that holds deep personal significance for me.
+Ever since I learned that my maternal grandfather first set foot in this very town when he left China for Southeast Asia, it had been a lifelong dream of mine to come here and see

 The huge Khek (Hakka) Association's building located strategically in the town centre speaks volume of the influence of the Hakka people here.